dlp-kdd/dlp-kdd.github.io/index.md

 Submissions are limited to a total of 9 (nine) pages, including all content and references, and must be in PDF format and formatted according to the new Standard ACM Conference Proceedings Template.
 Reviews are not double-blind, and author names and affiliations should be listed.
 Please use the KDD official guidelines to format your paper.

 All submissions can be made through EasyChair.
+(Link coming soon)

 ## Workshop Chairs